AksharaKulkarni/scientifica-18-bci/README.md

 # Come see a projection of you (BCI)
-## Scientifica 18, National Public School, Bangalor
+## Scientifica 18, National Public School, Bengaluru

 Members of this group are:
 * Akshara